WilsonSant/Pet-Schedule/README.md

 ## How to run it

-Clone this repo and run a pnpm install and pnpm dev
+Clone this repo and run a pnpm install and pnpm start

 Ensure you have Node at least 18 and pnpm 8